sat-engineer/sovereign-merchant/product-and-tech-spec.md

 1. User installs from the platform app store.
 2. App starts with a welcome screen.
 Backend auto-generates API key on first startup.
-3. Frontend fetches initial API key from `/api/config/api-key/initial` (one-time, no auth required) and stores it in localStorage.
+3. Frontend fetches initial API key from `/api/config/api-key/initial` (one-time).
+The endpoint only responds while app state = `INIT`, is reachable solely through the platform’s authenticated proxy (Umbrel dashboard/Start9 admin), and expires after the first retrieval or ~10 minutes.
+If the key is lost, operators can run the documented local CLI reset to rotate a fresh key.
 4. Detect or request BTCPay URL + API key.
 5. Click **"Connect QuickBooks"** → OAuth2 popup → confirmation.
 6. Choose reconciliation mode:
    * **Deposit** (default) - BTCPay-first: payments auto-create deposits in QBO.
    * **Invoicing** - BTCPay-first: payments match existing QBO invoices.
-   * **QBO-First** - Traditional QBO workflow with Bitcoin payment links (see Section 18).
 7. Confirmation screen shows sync summary and logs.
-   * For QBO-first mode: UI shows instructions for generating payment links and integrating with QBO invoices.
+Anything beyond BTCPay-first reconciliation is deferred to v2 (see Section 2.3).

 ### 3.2 Example UI Copy